revskill10/reactjs-rails/README.md

 The project will follow BDD methodology.
 Each feature should be described with an acceptance test case first before any coding.

+You will learn how to use latest technologies from Ruby on Rails, React.JS, Flux architecture pattern, Webpack, ES6 javascript, React-Router to make a real world web application.

 Hope you enjoy this journey!

 # Table of contents